 But you are more right than you know.

-This is a bridge amount of money, $15 billion to get these people through Obama's inauguration.
+This is a bridge amount of money, $15 billion, to get these people through Obama's inauguration.

-And then I mean, when I listen to what's going to happen with this money, we're gonna have a car.
+And then, I mean, when I listen to what's going to happen with this money, we're going to have a car czar, and the car czar is going to make sure, and we don't know who it is.

-They're talking about Paul Volker.
+They're talking about Paul Volcker.

-This is this is scary stuff.
+This is scary stuff.

-This is nationalization, it's propaganda.
+This is nationalization.

-You know, all you Republicans out there who who just lost re-election, you know, why don't you go out with a bang?
+You know, all you Republicans out there who just lost re-election, you know, why don't you go out with a bang?

-Well and those that are going to be up in two years, this is a great way to stake their claim to re-election.
+And those that are going to be up in two years, this is a great way to stake their claim to re-election.

 Absolutely.